-Hackers are constantly attacking major companies around the world in an attempt to steal credit card numbers, social security numbers, and other personal data.
+Hackers are constantly attacking major companies around the world in an attempt to steal credit card numbers, Social Security numbers, and other personal data.
 To make matters worse, they may not even know about the compromised information until well after the attack has happened.

-For example, 80 million members and employees of health insurance company Anthem had their social security numbers stolen in early December 2014.
+For example, 80 million members and employees of health insurance company Anthem had their Social Security numbers stolen in early December 2014.

 However, Anthem didn’t even realize the data breach had occurred until late January 2015 and didn’t make any announcements for another week.
-That’s nearly two months where millions of consumers’ credit reports were available to identity thieves without them even knowing it.
+That’s nearly two months when millions of consumers’ credit reports were available to identity thieves without them even knowing it.